Helpful information for Oklahomans from wheat fields to city streets.

 Space heaters can be a great way to add an extra burst of heat to a room, but they also pose some safety risks.
 You can safely use a space heater by placing it at least three feet away from anything that could catch on fire, plugging it directly into the wall and avoiding using power strips or extension cords, and by routinely checking the heater and power cord to ensure they are not damaged or frayed.

+Follow these heater safety tips to keep safe!
 Your home keeps you warm and safe, and we protect your home.
 We’ve got your back during all the seasons.
 If any changes have been made, remember to contact your OKFB agent to ensure your home insurance policy is up-to-date and everything is covered.

 The information on this website is not a contract, as it is provided for general information to explain potential types of insurance coverages.
 Further, descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 Please read actual policy documents for important details on coverages, exclusions, limits, conditions, and terms.
 If there is any conflict between the summary and/or information on this website versus the policy documents, the policy documents shall control.
 Please contact an Oklahoma Farm Bureau Mutual Insurance Company (OFBMIC) Agent to learn more about insurance coverages offered by and through OFBMIC.